vmware-archive/vrealize-service-broker-full/README.md

 #vrealize-service-broker

-POC service broker that exposes vRealize blueprint services to cloud foundry.
+A service broker POC that exposes vRealize blueprint services for use within Cloud Foundry.

 ##Prerequisits
 ###Environment
 * The vrealize-service-broker requires a PCF that supports the 2.7 service broker API (PCF 1.6 and above).
 More information on this can be found [here](https://docs.pivotal.io/pivotalcf/services).
 * vrealize-service-broker makes use of a mongodb datastore to hold metadata and binding information.
-This can be provided by installing the [mongodb tile](https://network.pivotal.io/products/p-mongodb) into your PCF environment.
+This can be provided by installing the [mongodb tile](https://network.pivotal.io/products/p-mongodb).
-* The vrealize-service-broker has been developed against the vR 7.0 beta, current as of the ime of this writing (Nov.
+* The vrealize-service-broker has been developed against the vR 7.0 beta, current as of the time of this writing (Nov.
 11, 2015).
 The vRAutomation REST API end-points must be accessible to the broker.
-* A MariaDB blueprint should be created and made available to a vR user, and this vR user credentials will be used to communicate with the vR REST API by the broker.
+* A MariaDB blueprint should be created and made available to a vR user, and the vR user credentials will be used to communicate with the vR REST API by the broker.
 * A local mongodb service should be installed and run on the development environment.
 Tips on how to set this up can be found [here](https://spring.io/guides/gs/accessing-data-mongodb/).

 ###Certificates